systeminit/si-device-compliance/README.md

 - Verify that within installation.vars that the relevant configuration properties are set
 - Pull the remainder of the system configuration from the specified git repository in the installation.vars
 - Execute the system configuration on the host from a new folder in `/tmp/si-device-compliance/<RANDOM NUMBER>` to facilitate the install
-- The system configuration sets up a cron in /etc/cron.daily, clamav and an application folder within /etc/si-device-compliance/ which will:
+- The system configuration sets up a service file and timer, clamav and an application folder within /etc/si-device-compliance/ which will:
   - Query the system for various properties, including properties:
     - Hardware indetifiers/signatures such as:
         - lscpu